garagehive/garagehive.github.io/docs/garagehive-trial-adding-items-and-labour-to-a-jobsheet.md

 > Avoid left-clicking to ensure you don’t open two jobsheets at the same time.

 ### Adding items and labour in the jobsheet manually
 There are several ways to add items and labour lines to a jobsheet.
 One way is to do it manually.
 To do this, select the first line cell on the **Type column**, select item or labour on the drop-down menu, and press the tab button to move to the next cell.
 In the next cell, select the specific code or **No.**, used to identify the item or labour.
-If you add a catalogue item, you can use a placeholder item **No.** such as **MISC** in the **No.** column.
+You can use a placeholder item **No.** such as **MISC** in the **No.** column for the items that don't exist in the system.
 Next, add the **Quantity** and **Unit Price** (selling price) on the respective columns.
 The unit price can be updated manually or by use of the margin calculator (see below).

 ![](media/garagehive-trial-adding-items-and-labour-to-a-jobsheet2.gif)